russelljjarvis/Spike2Vec.jl/README.md

 Upgrades:

 * Models can be simulated as 16Bit Float (to run bigger networks with more speed or the same sized network with less memory allocation).
+*   Low precision models have a tendency to cause Inf, and NaN values, so these are cleaned during simulation.
 * CUDA compilitability
 * Adaptive Exponential Integrate and Fire Neuron.
 * More unit tests.